Return to NETSTATE.COM home page.

 House Bill No. 13, adopting the New Mexico Spadefoot Toad as the official state amphibian, the New Mexico Whiptail Lizard as the official state reptile and the Sandia Hairstreak Butterfly as the official state butterfly was approved by the New Mexico House of Representatives on February 5, 2003.
 It was approved by the Senate on March 19, 2003.
 The bill was signed by Governor Richardson on April 6, 2003.
 This bill also placed "The Land of Enchantment" in the statutes as the official state nickname of New Mexico.

-About the New Mexico Spadefoot Toad
+About the New Mexico spadefoot toad

-Photograph by James Brennan.
+Photograph: © James Brennan.
 Used with permission.

 The New Mexico Spadefoot Toad is sometimes referred to as the Mexican Spadefoot Toad or the Western Spadefoot Toad.
 The largest males grow to be about 2 1/2 inches long.